Today's Articles

 *John Mackey was born on this date in 1941.
 He was a Black football player.

 John Mackey grew up in Roosevelt, Long Island, New York, and played college football at Syracuse University.
 He played professionally for the Baltimore Colts (1963-1971) and the San Diego Chargers (1972).
-In Super Bowl V, played on January 17, 1971, Mackey was a principal in one of the most famous plays in the championship history of the National Football League.
+In Super Bowl V, played on January 17, 1971, Mackey was a principal in one of the most famous plays in the National Football League's championship history.

 He caught a pass from quarterback Johnny Unitas after the ball bounced off receiver Eddie Hinton's hands and then grazed the fingertips of Cowboys All-Pro defensive back Mel Renfro.
 The ball caromed further downfield into the waiting arms of Mackey, who ran untouched for a (then) Super Bowl-record 75-yard touchdown reception.
 Baltimore won the game, 16-13, on Jim O'Brien's 32-yard field goal with five seconds left.